Brent Seabrook undaunted: 'I've got a lot of hockey left in me'

 “We’ve got to find a way to be better than we’ve been, so he’s no different than anyone else on our team,” Bowman said.
 “Players have got to assess themselves and look at what they need to do better.
 And when they show up at training camp, they’ve got to be better.”

-5. Forward Artem Anisimov appeared to be feeling the affects of his lower leg injury he suffered March 14 that forced him to miss the final 13 games of the regular season.
-Anisimov won 5-of-5 face-offs in the first period of Game 1, but just 10-of-46 (21.7 percent) after that.
+5. Forward Artem Anisimov appeared to be feeling the effects of the lower leg injury he suffered March 14 that forced him to miss the last 13 games of the regular season.
+Anisimov won five of five faceoffs in the first period of Game 1, but only 10 of 46 (21.7 percent) after that.

-“He was limited in some ways as far as his quickness and his strength,” Quenneville said.
+“He was limited in some ways as far as his quickness and his strength,” coach Joel Quenneville said.

 6. Anisimov’s injury was a reminder of how important timing and good fortune can be in the playoffs.
-Had he suffered the injury two weeks earlier — prior to the March 1 trade deadline — the Hawks could have placed Anisimov on long-term injured reserve and used the cap space to acquire another player — they arguably could have made a pitch for Coyotes center Martin Hanzal, who went to the Wild.
+Had he suffered the injury two weeks earlier — before the March 1 trade deadline — the Hawks could have put Anisimov on long-term injured reserve and used the cap space to acquire another player — they arguably could have made a pitch for Coyotes center Martin Hanzal, who went to the Wild.

 Those are the breaks, though.
-It worked in the Hawks’ favor in 2015, when they acquired Antoine Vermette from the Coyotes after Patrick Kane suffered a broken collarbone on Feb.
+It worked in the Hawks’ favor in 2015, when they acquired Antoine Vermette from the Coyotes after Patrick Kane suffered a broken collarbone Feb.
 24 — one week before the trade deadline.
 Not only did Kane return as good as new — and five weeks earlier than expected — but Vermette scored three game-winning goals in the playoffs.

 7. Speaking of reversals of fortune, here’s a list of Quenneville era trends that were stopped in their tracks this season: